henrique-ft/html_slice/README.md

 # HtmlSlice

-Make Ruby classes the ability to generate reusable pieces of html
+Enable Ruby classes the ability to generate reusable pieces of html

 ## Installation